-Catoosa Commissioners uphold firing of 911 Director following appeal
+Catoosa commissioners uphold firing of 911 director following appeal

 “I told him he could not attend and he attended anyway,” Vaughn said during the April 16 hearing.
 “I was not aware that Mr. Thayer attended the training.
 I heard that from a third party.”

-After the hearing, the board had 30 days to contemplate a decision, and voted in Tuesday’s open meeting rather than an executive session due to Thayer’s insistence that the grievance be made public.
+After the hearing, the board had 30 days to contemplate a decision and voted in the May 7 open meeting rather than an executive session due to Thayer’s insistence that the grievance be made public.

 “The grievance appeal, at Mr. Thayer’s request, was held in the open public portion of the board’s meeting,” County Attorney Chad Young said.
 “Under our personnel policy, we owe him a decision one way or the other, and since his request for this grievance appeal hearing was in public, this matter is before the board in public to vote on a decision.”

-Commissioners unanimously approved upholding Vaughn’s decision to fire 5-0, but didn’t publicly comment on the decision before or after the vote.
+Commissioners unanimously (5-0) approved upholding Vaughn’s decision to fire, but didn’t publicly comment on the decision before or after the vote.
 However, resident George Battersby defended Thayer by criticizing Vaughn’s handling of the termination.

 Battersby claims Vaughn acted unprofessionally by not administering a protocol of reprimands, and also questioned commissioners about her power as city manager.

-Thayer was not in attendance Tuesday night to hear the outcome of his case; however, he will have to be notified of the decision in writing as stipulated in the April 16 grievance hearing.
+Thayer was not in attendance at the May 7 meeting to hear the outcome of his case.
+He will have to be notified of the decision in writing as stipulated in the April 16 grievance hearing.